magicbell/magicbell-swift-user-client/README.md

-# MagicBellClient Swift SDK 0.2.0
+# MagicBellUserClient Swift SDK 0.2.0

-Welcome to the MagicBellClient SDK documentation.
-This guide will help you get started with integrating and using the MagicBellClient SDK in your project.
+Welcome to the MagicBellUserClient SDK documentation.
+This guide will help you get started with integrating and using the MagicBellUserClient SDK in your project.

 ## About the API